Meros-io/openldap/HACKING.md

 # Development Reference

 ## Purpose
-The purpose of this document is to provide a clear and reference-filled document for developers that want to work with the OpenShift OpenLDAP Docker image.
+The purpose of this document is to provide a clear and reference-filled document for developers that want to work with the DeployDock OpenLDAP Docker image.
 The creation of this image brought many issues to light and was not straightforward.
 Decisions were made to mitigate these issues and the description of those decisions follows.

 ## Development Considerations
-This image was originally created in order to facilitate testing of the OpenShift LDAP group sync feature.
-However, during creation it was clear that it would not be difficult to build the test image as a layer or layers on top of a general-purpose OpenLDAP image for use by developers in OpenShift.
+This image was originally created in order to facilitate testing of the DeployDock LDAP group sync feature.
+However, during creation it was clear that it would not be difficult to build the test image as a layer or layers on top of a general-purpose OpenLDAP image for use by developers in DeployDock.
 Therefore, the following characteristics were desriable from the image:

 * random UID for the user in the running container
 * user-settable attributes for OpenLDAP setup at run-time